kingsawyer/python_lift_api/README.md

 # python_lift_api
 A python API to the Lift simulator for the Box Lift competition at Pycon 2015.

-REG_ID = '<the checkin number sent to you in email from Pycon 2015.
-It is printed with your barcode>'
+REG_ID = 'the checkin number sent to you in email from Pycon 2015.
+It is printed with your barcode'

 # Usage
     lift_api = BoxLift('MyAwesomeBot', plan='training_1', email='my_email@example.com',